 Yesterday (Feb.
-9), the jihadi known as Abu Jaber released his first speech as the leader of the newly formed Hay’at Tahrir al Sham (HTS), or “Assembly for the Liberation of Syria.”
+9), the jihadi known as Abu Jaber released his first speech as the leader of the newly formed Hay’at Tahrir al Sham (HTS), or “Assembly for the Liberation of the Levant.”

 In late January, al Qaeda’s branch in Syria, Jabhat Fath al Sham (formerly known as Al Nusrah Front), and four other groups announced the creation of HTS, with Abu Jaber as their leader.
 [See FDD’s Long War Journal report, Al Qaeda and allies announce ‘new entity’ in Syria.]

 Abu Jaber (seen above) had been a prominent figure in another organization, Ahrar al Sham, which he led from Sept.
 2014 to Sept.
 2015.
 But he resigned from Ahrar entirely to become the “general commander” of HTS.